LennartH86/DataProductsProject/slides/index.md

 ## Why do you need this app?

 General information are awesome!
-But what if you want to know how much goals each time scored in a specific Championship?
+But what if you want to know how much goals each team scored in a specific Championship?
 This is what you get from Wikipedia!

 ![width](https://raw.githubusercontent.com/LennartH86/DataProductsProject/master/slides/wikipedia.PNG)

-Not realy what we want right?
+Not really what we want right?

 ---